mckent05/Habari_EmailDashboard/README.md

 }

-The UI shows start – end of total and updates navigation buttons accordingly.
+The UI shows the start and end of the total and updates the navigation buttons accordingly.

 isStarred is only sent when true, reducing unnecessary query params.